Medications and Drugs

 What is porfimer (Photofrin)?

-Porfimer may also be used for purposes other than those listed in this medication guide.
+Porfimer may also be used for purposes not listed in this medication guide.

 What are the possible side effects of porfimer (Photofrin)?